Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/02-analyze-spark.md

     ![Screen picture showing the results of aggregating and grouping data in a DataFrame.](./Images/md23.png)

-## Use Spark to transform data files
+## Task 6: Use Spark to transform data files

 A common task for data engineers and data scientists is to transform data for further downstream processing or analysis.